fredlef/comfyui_projects/README.md

 ## 📂 Miscellaneous Workflows
 *   **LoadImage-w-Metadata.json**
-    A simple utility workflow to read and display the metadata stored by the `FSLImageSaverWithMetadataV5` node.
+    A simple utility workflow to read and display the metadata stored by the `FSLImageSaverWithMetadata` node.

 ---

 ## Acknowledgements
 - **Alex (ComfyUiStudio):** For the excellent upscaler included in the Nano Banana workflows.
 - **Google DeepMind:** For the powerful Gemini, Veo, and Imagen models driving these nodes.
-- **Mycroft Holmes (ChatGPT)and Gemini 3:** For assistance and guidance in the creation of Custom Nodes.
+- **Mycroft Holmes (ChatGPT) and Gemini 3:** For assistance and guidance in the creation of Custom Nodes.

 ---